Sam Ryder: Early life

-Ryder was inspired to pursue a career in music after seeing the Canadian rock band Sum 41 in concert at aged 11.
-Ryder is a big fan of Eurovision and cites Finnish rock band Lordi, as being the inspiration for him learning how to play guitar after the rock band won the Eurovision Song Contest in 2006.
+Ryder was inspired to pursue a career in music after seeing the Canadian rock band Sum 41 in concert when he was 11.
+Ryder is a "big fan" of Eurovision and cites Finnish rock band Lordi as being the inspiration for him learning how to play guitar, after the rock band won the Eurovision Song Contest 2006.

 Career

 2006–2019: Beginnings

-Ryder made his debut as a singer and guitarist at age 16 when he co-founded the band The Morning After, with whom he released two studio albums.
+Ryder made his debut as a singer and guitarist at age 16 when he co-founded the band The Morning After, with whom he released two studio albums; You Can't Hurt Steel (2009) and Legacy (2011).
+Both albums were released under independent label Rising Records.
+During the Legacy era, manager Josh Keating (aka JK Mizu) challenged Rising Records founder Mark Daghorn over the band's lack of royalty payments.
+Shortly after, Daghorn abrubtly closed Rising Records and fled to Barbados leaving The Morning After and many other bands in the dark.

 Following The Morning After split he joined as a guitarist and new lead vocalist for the Canadian Rock band Blessed by a Broken Heart and contributed to their album Feel the Power.
-He parted ways with the band in 2013, and became the new lead vocalist for the American Rock band Close Your Eyes, and contributed to their album Line in the Sand and left in 2014.
+He parted ways with the band in 2013, and auditioned to become the new lead vocalist for the American Rock band Close Your Eyes, and contributed to their album Line in the Sand and left in 2014.

-After his departure from Close Your Eyes, he returned to Britain and spent time working in construction with his father, including helping to build the Wembley Stadium.
+After his departure from Close Your Eyes, Ryder returned to Britain and spent time working in construction with his father, including helping to build the Wembley Stadium.
 In 2016, Ryder recorded an album with producer Bryan Wilson in Nashville, Tennessee, although it was never released.
 He later opened up a vegan café with his partner in Coggeshall, England, before its closure in 2019.
 He was a wedding singer in the south-east of England until the COVID-19 pandemic.

-2020–present: TikTok, Eurovision and There's Nothing but Space, Man!
+2020–2022: TikTok and Eurovision

 Ryder rose to prominence through TikTok where, starting with the first lockdown during the COVID-19 pandemic in March 2020, he began posting his music covers.
-He caught the attention of musicians such as Elton John, Sia, Justin Bieber and Alicia Keys.
+He caught the attention of musicians such as Elton John, Sia, Justin Bieber, and Alicia Keys.
 By the end of the same year, he was named the most- followed UK artist on the platform.
 He later signed a record contract with Parlophone.
-In 2021, he released his debut EP, The Sun's Gonna Rise, which has accumulated over a 100 million global streams.
+In 2021, he released his debut EP, The Sun's Gonna Rise, which has accumulated over 100 million global streams.
 It was followed up with a sold-out tour.